somework/cqrs/docs/usage.md

   to produce `ShipOrder` and `ShipOrderHandler` inside your project `src/` directory.
 Pass `--dir=app/src` and `--force` to customise the target or overwrite existing files.
+* `somework:cqrs:debug-transports` prints the default Messenger transports for each CQRS bus alongside every explicit override so you can audit routing across your application.

 Pass `--details` to `somework:cqrs:list` to inspect the resolved dispatch configuration for each handler: